Kalyani156/SwiftAppWithGitHub/README.md

 # SwiftAppWithGitHub
-This project allows to  check in Swift App with Git Hub
+This project allows to  check in Swift App to Git Hub.